queeb3/Manifesto/README.md

     - Input = how you would like to recieve you data
     - Data = what do you actually need to solve the problem you are working on
         - This can be as much and as many as you need or want but dont go any lower in depth for data or you run into making a chain of hierarchies which will start to hurt you in the long run, prefer putting other data inside new data if you need common functionality this can be through general purpose utility data that is meant to live in other data or one off variables with common relatives in other data.
         (composition = wideness | inheritence = depth at this level)

+# LOGIC FLOW
+    Logic should always be handled top down towards the final process call that holds the highest mutation count for individual data. when a  new frame is to start, ensure all data being processed is current and accurate to intended state via combining threads at the end before the final call is issued for simulation or rendering.

+    (Stream = thread or pipeline)

+    1. Recieve input data
+    2. Determine which stream it should follow
+    3. Grab any data that the new state will affect
+        - This to can follow these steps for individual function calls as each function is a flow.
+    4. Mutate or make new data
+    5. Handle potential errors with return values or inline logic to correct corruption
+    6. Return or store transformations

+# DATA STORAGE:

+# MULTI-THREADING:

+# ERROR HANDLING: